Minnesota Sports Betting: Legal Daily Fantasy Sports Options Available

 Deposit funds

-Minnesota betting sites will make it quick and easy to deposit funds by offering a plethora of options, including credit cards, debit cards, bank transfers, PayPal, and eChecks.
+Minnesota DFS betting sites will make it quick and easy to deposit funds by offering a plethora of options, including credit cards, debit cards, bank transfers, PayPal, and eChecks.
+Ensure you're meeting the operator's minimum initial deposit requirement in order to secure its welcome offer.

 Start betting

-With your bonus on the way and your new sportsbook account funded, you'll be ready to place your first wager(s).
+With your bonus on the way and your new Minnesota daily fantasy sports account funded, you're ready to place your first wager.
 Don't forget to review your bet slip before confirming your picks.

 Withdraw funds